College of Liberal Arts & Social Sciences > Academics > Sociology > Student Resources > Graduate Resources > Graduate Advising FAQ

 • The Price We Pay to Get Richer: A Look at Student Indebtedness

-Case studies are generally conducted under the guidance of the instructor in the SOC 495: Seminar in Applied Sociology and with a second faculty member who has some familiarity with the sector in which the organization is located.
+Case studies are generally conducted under the guidance of the instructor in SOC 495: Seminar in Applied Sociology and with a second faculty member who has some familiarity with the sector in which the organization operates.
 Students use scholarly literature and other reading materials, along with interviews and surveys, to inform their analysis.
 Some recent examples of organizational case study titles include:

 1. A Case Study of the Illinois Department of Human Services with an emphasis on the SNAP Program